cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

   BHKL13:
     title: "Elligator: elliptic-curve points indistinguishable from uniform random strings"
     seriesinfo:
-        "In": Proceedings of the 2013 ACM SIGSAC conference on computer and communications security.
+        "In": Proceedings of the 2013 ACM SIGSAC Conference on Computer and Communications Security "pages": 967-980
-        "pages": 967-980
         DOI: 10.1145/2508859.2516734
     target: https://doi.org/10.1145/2508859.2516734